Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 So, more technically, how can we use connections from the server and the client perspective?

+#### Using D-Bus connections on the server side

 On the **server** side, we generally need to create D-Bus objects and publish their APIs.
 For that we first need a connection with a unique bus name.
 We need to create the D-Bus connection manually ourselves, request bus name on it, and manually launch its event loop:

-  * either in a blocking way, through `enterProcessingLoop()`,
+  * either in a blocking way, through `enterEventLoop()`,
-  * or in a non-blocking async way, through `enterProcessingLoopAsync()`),
+  * or in a non-blocking async way, through `enterEventLoopAsync()`,
-  * or, when we have our own implementation of an event loop (e.g. we are using sd-event event loop), we can ask the connection for its underlying fd and use that fd in our loop.
+  * or, when we have our own implementation of an event loop (e.g. we are using sd-event event loop), we can ask the connection for its underlying fd, I/O events and timeouts through `getEventLoopPollData()` and use that data in our event loop mechanism.

 Of course, at any time before or after running the event loop on the connection, we can create and "hook", as well as remove, objects and proxies upon that connection.

+#### Using D-Bus connections on the client side

 On the **client** side we have more options when creating D-Bus proxies.
 That corresponds to three overloads of the `createProxy()` factory: